Metascience: Reporting

 Meta-research has identified poor practices in reporting, explaining, disseminating and popularizing research, particularly within the social and health sciences.
 Poor reporting makes it difficult to accurately interpret the results of scientific studies, to replicate studies, and to identify biases and conflicts of interest in the authors.
 Solutions include the implementation of reporting standards, and greater transparency in scientific studies (including better requirements for disclosure of conflicts of interest).
 There is an attempt to standardize reporting of data and methodology through the creation of guidelines by reporting agencies such as CONSORT and the larger EQUATOR Network.

 Reproducibility

 The replication crisis is an ongoing methodological crisis in which it has been found that many scientific studies are difficult or impossible to replicate.
-While the crisis has its roots in the meta-research of the mid- to late-1900s, the phrase "replication crisis" was not coined until the early 2010s as part of a growing awareness of the problem.
-The replication crisis particularly affects psychology (especially social psychology) and medicine, including cancer research.
+While the crisis has its roots in the meta-research of the mid- to late 20th century, the phrase "replication crisis" was not coined until the early 2010s as part of a growing awareness of the problem.
+The replication crisis has been closely studied in psychology (especially social psychology) and medicine, including cancer research.
 Replication is an essential part of the scientific process, and the widespread failure of replication puts into question the reliability of affected fields.

 Moreover, replication of research (or failure to replicate) is considered less influential than original research, and is less likely to be published in many fields.
 This discourages the reporting of, and even attempts to replicate, studies.